letsencrypt/website/content/en/docs/rate-limits.md

 ## Authorization Failures per Identifier per Account

-An authorization is generated for each identifier (domain or IP address) included in an order.
+An authorization is generated for each identifier (DNS name or IP address) included in an order.
 Before a certificate can be issued, all authorizations in the order must be successfully validated.
 A failed authorization means that, although the requests for validation were sent successfully, all of Let's